United States House of Representatives: Non-member officials

 The House is also served by several officials who are not members.
-The House's chief such officer is the clerk, who maintains public records, prepares documents, and oversees junior officials, including pages until the discontinuation of House pages in 2011.
+The House's chief such officer is the clerk, who maintains public records and prepares documents.
 The clerk also presides over the House at the beginning of each new Congress pending the election of a speaker.

+The clerk oversaw pages until the discontinuation of the program in 2011.

 Another officer is the chief administrative officer, responsible for the day-to-day administrative support to the House of Representatives.
-This includes everything from payroll to foodservice.

-The position of chief administrative officer (CAO) was created by the 104th Congress following the 1994 mid-term elections, replacing the positions of doorkeeper and director of non-legislative and financial services (created by the previous congress to administer the non-partisan functions of the House).
+This includes everything from payroll to food service.
+The position of chief administrative officer (CAO) was created by the 104th Congress following the 1994 midterm elections, replacing the positions of doorkeeper and director of non-legislative and financial services.
 The CAO also assumed some of the responsibilities of the House Information Services, which previously had been controlled directly by the Committee on House Administration, then headed by Representative Charlie Rose of North Carolina, along with the House "Folding Room".

 The chaplain leads the House in prayer at the opening of the day.
-The sergeant at arms is the House's chief law enforcement officer and maintains order and security on House premises.
-Finally, routine police work is handled by the United States Capitol Police, which is supervised by the Capitol Police Board, a body to which the sergeant at arms belongs, and chairs in even-numbered years.
+The sergeant at arms is the House's chief law enforcement officer and maintains order and security on House premises, but routine police work is handled by the United States Capitol Police, which is supervised by the Capitol Police Board.
+The House Sergeant at Arms is a member of the Board and serves as its chair in even-numbered years (the Senate Sergeant at Arms serves as its chair in odd-numbered years).